With Treatment

 Services provided:

-Human Service Agency is an inpatient treatment facility in Watertown, South Dakota that is situated in the 57201 zip code.
-Human Service Agency provides health education services, counseling for individuals and substance use education.
-It provides regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and intensive outpatient treatment program.
+Human Service Agency is a residential treatment facility in Watertown, South Dakota that is located in the 57201 zip code.
+Human Service Agency offers health education services, HIV/AIDS counseling and group counseling.
+It includes outpatient treatment, intensive outpatient treatment program and outpatient methadone/buprenorphine or naltrexone treatment.

 Address: 123 19th Street NE, Watertown, SD 57201 in Codington County